 Study: Thompson & Trainor: “Prevention of parastomal hernia: a comparison of results 3 years on”, 2005

 Living with a stoma and hernia may have a great impact on a person’s everyday life.
 A stoma and hernia may challenge a person’s mobility, body image and sense of self-esteem.
 To help you live your life as you like, Corsinel support garments are safe and reliable products for discretion, fixation, support of your stoma pouch, reduced leakage risk and support of your hernia.
-The Corsinel range offers various products, specifically designed to help you with your daily stoma or hernia challenges.
+The Corsinel ostomy belt and underwear range offers various products, specifically designed to help you with your daily stoma or hernia challenges.

 Corsinel support garments are developed in close cooperation with ostomates, doctors and nurses to ensure best performance, function and highest quality at all times.

 Furthermore, Corsinel support garments are designed with body anatomy in mind.
 It is crucial that the garments fit perfectly to make a difference and be used.